Anne Acheson: Wartime services

-During the First World War she volunteered with the Surgical Requisites Association.
-The association supplied medical dressings and had been created by Queen Mary's Needlework Guild.
-Acheson and Elinor Hallé were both sculptors and they witnessed soldiers returning from the front with broken limbs held together with only wooden splints and basic bandages, Acheson suggested taking a plaster cast of the limb and when the cast had hardened, wrapping papier-mache over it, and placing it over the broken limb to support it whilst healing.
+During the First World War she volunteered with the Surgical Requisites Association, which supplied medical dressings and had been created by Queen Mary's Needlework Guild.
+Acheson and Elinor Hallé were both sculptors and they witnessed soldiers returning from the front with broken limbs held together with only wooden splints and basic bandages, Acheson suggested taking a plaster cast of the limb and when the cast had hardened, wrapping papier mâché over it, and placing it over the broken limb to support it whilst healing.
 This was inspired by the plaster of Paris she used in her sculptural work.
-The anatomically correct papier-mache splint reduced the healing time while properly supporting the broken limb.
+The anatomically correct papier mâché splint reduced the healing time while properly supporting the broken limb.
 The idea of using plaster of Paris was adopted and refined over the years and is still in use today by the medical profession.
 When she completed her studies, Acheson taught at a school in London and continued to live in that city.

 She was the first woman, in 1938, to be elected a fellow of the Royal British Society of Sculptors.

 Acheson retrained as a precision engineer and draftswoman during the Second World War to enable her to carry out further voluntary work.
 She also worked for the Red Cross during the conflict.

 After the war Acheson continued as an artist practicing in Northern Ireland.

 Commemoration

-A blue plaque commemorating her achievements was unveiled at First Presbyterian Church, Bridge Street, Portadown on 27 September 2018 by her great nephew, Rev John Glasgow Faris.
+A blue plaque commemorating her achievements was unveiled at First Presbyterian Church (Portadown, Ireland) on 27 September 2018 by her great nephew, Rev John Glasgow Faris.

 An exhibition, Anne Acheson: A Sculptor in War and Peace, was held at Millennium Court Arts Centre in Portadown during April and May in 2019.